Rockies vs. Astros Player Props Betting Odds

-Kyle Tucker and Ryan McMahon are among the players with prop bets on the table when the Houston Astros and the Colorado Rockies meet at Minute Maid Park on Tuesday (first pitch at 4:10 PM ET).
+Kyle Tucker and Ryan McMahon are two of the top players with prop bets for the taking when the Houston Astros and the Colorado Rockies square off at Minute Maid Park on Wednesday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!